 Bachelor of Science in Foreign Service, Edmund A. Walsh School of Foreign Service, Georgetown University (2021)

-South Asia, Islam, Women's Histories, Legal Histories, Cultural Histories, Political Economy, Property, Rural-Urban Dynamics, Class, and Colonialism
+South Asia, Islam, Women's Histories, Legal Histories, Cultural Histories, Political Economy, Property, Rural-Urban Dynamics, Class, Architecture, and Colonialism